Incanus3/ExiL/text/materialy.md

 ## References and information sources + covered topics
 1. Introduction to Expert Systems [Peter Jackson]
   * What are expert systems?
-    * nature of knowledge and expertise, aim of ES, typical tasks solved by ES
-    * characteristics of ES, differences from other AI
-    * knowledge representation - characteristics, criteria, conventions
-    * explaining solutions
     * ES applicability
   * Overview of AI
     * what is AI, where does ES fit in